iantmn/iantmn.github.io/_posts/2023-2-13-MinorCapstoneAI.md

 ## Additional Resources:

 - For a more detailed report, [click here](/assets/capstoneAI-report.pdf).
+Be aware that this report is missing some appendices, as these contained data of a sensitive nature.
+Such as information about the participants in the study.
 - For the GitHub repository: [Click here](https://github.com/iantmn/Capstone-AI-IoT).
 - For the website we created for this project: [Click here](https://datacentricdesign.github.io/iot-ml-design-kit/).